-For instance, young children who have difficulty clapping out the syllables in their name may have trouble with decoding later.
-Young kids who have trouble recognizing words that rhyme may also struggle to decode when they get older.
+For instance, young kids who struggle with phonological awareness skills (like clapping out the syllables in their name) may have trouble with decoding later.
+So might preschoolers who have trouble recognizing words that rhyme.

 That’s because they have trouble identifying the individual sounds that make up words.
-So when they get to kindergarten, certain activities may make no sense to them.
-These activities might involve blending sounds to make words, segmenting words into individual sounds, and matching sounds to letters.
+So when they get to kindergarten, certain reading activities might not make sense: activities that involve blending sounds to make words, segmenting words into individual sounds, and matching sounds to letters.

-Not all kids who struggle with reading have a decoding issue.
-But decoding may be a problem if your child often:
+Not all kids who struggle with reading have trouble with decoding.
+But decoding may be a problem if a child often:

-- Has trouble understanding or remembering what she reads because it takes so much time and effort to figure out each word.
+Has trouble understanding or remembering what’s read because it takes so much time and effort to figure out each word.

-How to Help Your Child Build Decoding Skills at Home
+How to Help Kids Build Decoding Skills at Home

-There are many things you can do to boost your child’s decoding skills.
-You can start by talking to your child’s teacher and asking where the breakdown is occurring.
-If she says your child struggles with identifying and manipulating sounds in words, also known as phonemic awareness, you can work on this at home.
+There are lots of things you can do to boost your child’s decoding skills.
+You can start by talking to your child’s teacher and asking for more information about where the breakdown is happening.
+If the teacher says your child struggles with identifying and manipulating sounds in words, you can work on this at home.

-Activities that encourage your child to isolate or repeat individual sounds can help build phonemic awareness.
-Tongue twisters and rhyming games are two you can do anywhere.
-A game of “I spy” is another fun option for when you’re in the car, on the bus or out for a walk.
+Tongue twisters and rhyming games are two activities you can do anywhere.
+A game of “I spy” is another fun option for when you’re in the car, on the bus, or out for a walk.

-If the teacher says your child is struggling with vowels, you can target those.
+If the teacher says your child is struggling with vowels, you can focus on those.
 For example, spell out bat with magnetic letters, and then ask what happens if you substitute an i for the a.

 As your child’s class moves through the alphabet, look for those letters and sounds in everyday life.
-For example, ask her to point out ch and sh words in the mail that comes to the house, on signs, in books that you read together or in the magnetic letters on the fridge.
+For example, point out ch and sh words in the mail that comes to the house, on signs, in books that you read together, or in the magnetic letters on the fridge.